Thames & Hudson · 2010

 “She shaped the careers of Alexander McQueen, Philip Treacy, and a generation of designers who changed fashion’s course.”

 For several years, Martina Rink served as personal assistant to Isabella Blow — the late British fashion editor, stylist, and singular talent spotter whose influence defined the avant-garde of the 1990s and 2000s.
-That proximity to radical vision, eccentricity, and the human cost of brilliance shaped the particular lens Rink brings to her work with women.

 It is a perspective that cannot be acquired from a course.
 It is earned.